Your Post Trip Inspection Checklist: 4 Steps

 The Department of Transportation mandates that CMV operators perform post trip inspections at the end of each day, on each vehicle that they operate 1

-Fortunately, the Federal Motor Carrier Safety Administration (FMCSA) provides a clear and comprehensive checklist of its own, so the best place to start devising yours is by making sure that you satisfy the legal requirements.
+Fortunately, the Federal Motor Carrier Safety Administration (FMCSA) provides a clear and comprehensive checklist of its own, so the best place to start devising yours is by making sure that you satisfy the legal requirements for vehicle safety.

-The FMCSA requires that you check the following 2
+The FMCSA requires that you check the following during periodic inspection2

 • Brakes – A post trip inspection checklist that’s compliant with FMCSA regulations includes checks for all of the braking systems on a vehicle.
 This includes standard service brakes as well as hand brakes or parking brakes.
 If your vehicles tow trailers, you’ll want to check the connections there as well.